tetris245/ULTRAbc/README.md

 * Added buttons to select randomly or manually background in the Character Info screen
   - Note: the selected background is also applied to all BCX screens
 * Updated the bg4 command
+* Updated the code related to days in Character Info screens, when you choosen to display only days instead of years, months, days